Bug #1611

 Thanks for all your work on this.
 I made some changes based on your description, however I haven't tested them with a radio.
 Can you give this a shot?
 Download the attached file, then select it in Chirp with File > Load Module.
 Download from your THD72 (clone mode) and add a new channel.
 Hopefully the new channel will be initialized correctly.

-Updated by Stuart Longland over 7 years ago
+Updated by Stuart Longland almost 8 years ago

 Okay, I just grabbed the latest daily (20170311), unpacked it and ran ./chirpw from that directory.